 When Walt Disney Animation Studios finished and released "Snow White and the Seven Dwarfs" in 1937, they had no idea how huge the film would become.
 Their debut animated film was initially deemed during production as "Disney's folly" but soon won over audiences and critics when it came out and became a massive success for the studio and ended up becoming one of the highest-grossing films at the time.
 Naturally with success that huge, it seemed only natural for the stakes on their follow-up film to be higher, and "Pinocchio" is a film that truly soared above those heights.
-While the film wasn't as financially big as "Snow White" at the time of its release in 1940 due to the Second World War breaking out in Europe, its reputation over the years has grown drastically and it's now often considered one of the very best animated films that has ever come out of Walt Disney Animation Studio, a notion I also agree with completely.
+While the film wasn't as financially big as "Snow White" at the time of its release in 1940 due to the Second World War breaking out in Europe, its reputation over the years has grown drastically and it's now often considered one of the very best animated films that has ever come out of Walt Disney Animation Studios, a notion I also agree with completely.
 This film truly earns its place as an animated classic.

 In a village in Italy, an old woodcarver named Geppetto (Christian Rub) carves a wooden marionette that he names Pinocchio.
 Before going to sleep, he makes a wish upon a star hoping that the puppet is a real-life boy.
 Soon enough, his wish does come true as the Blue Fairy (Evelyn Venable) arrives and gives Pinocchio (Dick Jones) life.
 While he still remains a puppet, the Fairy tells Pinocchio that to become a real boy, he must prove himself to be brave, truthful, and unselfish and names a cricket named Jiminy (Cliff Edwards) to be his conscience.
 From there, Pinocchio sets off on a grand adventure to become a real boy despite some bumps along the way from some untrustworthy characters, including a fox and a cat named Honest John (Walter Catlett) and Gideon.